cdchamness/O3OrderExpansion/README.md

 # O3OrderExpansion
-Solving the Order Expansion Algebraically with Python
+Solving the Order Expansion Algebraically with Python (and now Rust)